user2311717757/LLM-GradPrune/README.md

 # GradPruner: Gradient-guided Layer Pruning Enabling Efficient Fine-Tuning and Inference for LLMs
-This repo contains the code for our ARR 2025 submitted paper.
+This repo contains the code for our submitted paper.

 Download the dataset from Hugging Face.